hellloxiaotian/hellloxiaotian.github.io/index.md

 ## Biography (简介)

 I am an Associate Professor at Software School of Northwestern Polytechnical University (NPU)，China in July, 2021.
+I am a member of National Engineering Laboratory for Integrated Aero-Space-Ground-Ocean Big Data Application Technology.
 I was a Researh Fellow at City University of Hong Kong (CityU), China.
+Also, I was a member of  Shenzhen Key Laboratory of Visual Object Detection and Recognition, China.
 I have obtained PhD degree of computer application technology at Harbin Institute of Technology (HIT) , China in Jan, 2021.
 I pursued PhD degree at HIT from Mar, 2017 to Jan, 2021.

 ## Research Interests (研究兴趣)